oclif/oclif.github.io/docs/how_we_work.md

 oclif packages follow semantic versioning and therefore only deprecate features in new major version releases.

-In the exceptional case a deprecation needs to happen outside a new major version, we will notify users via our blog post or, as appropriate, with deprecation warnings in the tooling itself.
+In the exceptional case a deprecation needs to happen outside a new major version, we will notify users via our blog or, as appropriate, with deprecation warnings in the tooling itself.

 ## Blog Posts